-- Grabbing random snacks here or there, not really considering what your body needs or really wants.
+- You restrict, deprive yourself or skip meals throughout the day, which leads to thinking about food constantly and grabbing random snacks here or there, not really considering what your body needs or really wants.

-- Eat a ton of cheese and crackers while you try to cook a “real dinner,” then don’t feel hungry for the dinner.
+- You don’t do any pre-dinner planning, so that you pick up take-out on the ride home and then feel guilty about what you ate, which leads to even more eating.
+Or you eat a ton of cheese and crackers while you try to cook a “real dinner,” then don’t feel hungry for the dinner.
 Later, you are hungry again, but just snack more.

 Nightly routines such as this are a cause of weight gain for many women.
-It’s not just about the food itself, either.
+It’s not just about the food that’s eaten, either.
 Overeating at night can disrupt our sleep, leading to imbalances of hunger and satiety hormones, making it harder for us to recognize when we’re truly hungry or satisfied.
 Human growth hormone, which plays an important role in weight management, is also suppressed by late night carbohydrate consumption.

 What can you do if nighttime eating feels out-of-control?
 Identify the reason(s) you overeat at night and change the trigger.

-Reason #2: You’re masking difficult feelings.
+Tip #2: Explore what’s really going on.
 What purpose is the food serving for you?
 Is it helping with stress, loneliness, boredom, or procrastination?
-Determine the need it’s fulfilling and make a point of meet that need in different ways EARLIER in the day.
+Determine the need it’s fulfilling and make a point of meeting that need in different ways EARLIER in the day.
 For example: